South Carolina Department of Corrections: Operations

 The Palmetto Unified School District (PUSD), established in 1981, provides educational services to inmates in the system.
 The district board of trustees meetings are held at the William D. Leeke Administration Building.

 In 2018, press reports indicated the department was short five hundred corrections officers.

 Death row

-The state's death row for men is located at Kirkland Correctional Institution (KCI).
+Even though the main state penitentiary is Lee Correctional Institution, the state's death row for men is located at Broad River Correctional Institution.
 The state's death row for women is located at the Camille Griffin Graham Correctional Institution.
 Executions occur at the Broad River Correctional Institution.

 From 1912 to January 1990 male death row inmates were housed in the Central Correctional Institution (CCI).
 BRCI held male death row inmates from January 1990 to April 12, 1997, when male death row inmates were moved to Lieber.
 In September 2017, male death row inmates were moved to Kirkland.
 From 1912 to 1986 executions were carried out at CCI.
 From 1990 onwards executions occur at BRCI.